Brick to Click Flexible Learning

 - Pay by group size with a school credit card or choose to be invoiced.

-- Indicate preferred dates for the course (estimated 15 hours of work).
+- Indicate preferred dates for the course (one week access, estimated 15 hours of work).

 - Email an Excel list with information for all registrants to email@example.com after submitting the form.